 We’ll bike through relatively flat desert terrain toward the Funeral Mountains.
 Then it’s a moderate climb to Gateway Pass before enjoying a long downhill with views of the Panamint Mountains to the west and the valley below.
 A quick ride past some sand dunes will bring us to our park lodging at Stovepipe Wells and dinner together.
 32 miles.

-DAY 3: Today, we shuttle to Scotty’s Castle in the northern part of the park.
-We’ll take a guided living history tour of the castle to learn why this flamboyant structure ended up in such an unlikely place.
-After a picnic lunch, we’ll have an easy ride back to Stovepipe Wells.
+DAY 3: Today, we shuttle to the Ubehebe Crater in the northern part of the park.
+It was created by steam from a volcano hundreds of years ago.
+You’ll have a chance to walk around its edge or deep into its massive basket.
+Then we’ll have an easy ride back to Stovepipe Wells.
 We should be able to see the Great Salt Flats shimmering in the distance at the southern end of the valley.
 45 miles.

 DAY 4: After breakfast, we will hike 2-4 miles into narrow Mosaic Canyon.
 This beautiful canyon is aptly named.
 The polished marble walls began as limestone millions of years ago when the area was covered by a warm sea.
 The addition